 The annual activity report, annual economic report, long-term plans and evaluation outcomes of a public vysoké školy must be publicly available.

-Under the act public vysoké školy have to establish an audit division and control division and carry out internal financial audit.
+The act requires public vysoké školy to establish an audit division and control division and carry out an internal financial audit.